Article

 May 16, 2024

-The picture depicts brand consultant as a wizard who performs magic to lift up the brand.
+The picture depicts a brand consultant as a wizard who performs magic to lift the brand.
+The wizard wears classic wizard equipment, such as a wizard hat and a magic stick, transforming a rabbit into something magical.

 Building a brand that scales requires a breakthrough brand strategy and the discipline to develop and execute a systematic go-to-market (GTM) strategy.
 Brand and performance marketing skills are orthogonal to one another.
 Brand breakthroughs require big, actionable, differentiating insights that unlock untapped opportunities and reframe your value proposition.
 These insights often come from qualitative research and conceptual ideation, supported by quantitative research and analysis, whereas performance marketing relies, first and foremost, on analytical skills.
 The best brand consultants create brand breakthroughs that achieve the desired business results.